georgemandis/konami-js/README.md

 ## Contributions

 Your pull requests are welcome!
 Emphasis on small footprints, speed and broad device/browser compatability.
-Less interested in package manger and toolchain integrations.
+Less interested in package manager and toolchain integrations.